 In Germany the Reinheitsgebot law of 1516 was relaxed to allow foreign brewers to sell their beer in Germany.

-It become legal in the U.S. to put the alcohol content of beer on containers.
+The U.S. made it legal to put the alcohol content of beer on containers.

 Belgium-based Interbrew bought Labatts of Canada.
 Consolidation has been a major feature in the story of beer in the 20th century.

 Tutankhamun Ale was brewed.
 It was a replica of ancient Egyptian beer, brewed from emmer wheat, an early form of the grain.

 South African Breweries (SAB) bought Miller Brewing Company.

 Belgium’s Interbrew and Brazil’s largest brewer, AmBev, merged to form InBev.